In this post, we have highlighted the Pros & Cons of working in the hospitality industry.

-- Travel and tourism industry contributes 10.6% of the Global Gross Domestic Product
+- The travel and tourism industry contributes 10.6% of the Global Gross Domestic Product

 - The growth rate of the hospitality and tourism industry is over 150% of the global average

-Hospitality professionals find multiple reasons to smile even amidst their busy schedule.
+Hospitality professionals find multiple reasons to smile even amidst their busy schedules.